-- 3. Relationship to Other Permits and Approvals. - a.
-If an activity or use requires both site plan review and one or more special permits, the Planning and Economic Development Board shall serve as special permit granting authority. - b.
-If both a special permit and site plan review are required, they shall be considered together under the provisions of Section 3.4. - c.
-The Building Inspector shall not issue a building permit for any project subject to this Section 3.5 unless the Board has approved a site plan therefor or allowed ninety calendar days (in the instance of a major site plan project) or sixty calendar days (in the instance of a minor site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing.
-Any work done in deviation from an approved site plan shall be a violation of these Bylaws unless such deviation is approved in writing by the Board or determined by the Building Inspector to be an insubstantial change. - B. Exemptions.
+- 4. Consideration of planned activities subject to administrative site plan review may be advanced to minor site plan review status at the determination of the Building Inspector or the Board when the collective scope and/or quantity of the proposed activities is substantial enough to merit review at a public meeting. - 5.
+Relationship to Other Permits and Approvals. - a.
+If an activity or use requires major or minor site plan review and one or more special permits, the Board shall serve as special permit granting authority. - b.
+If both a special permit and major or minor site plan review are required, the Board shall review and conduct the public hearing concurrently and the Board may issue a single decision. - c.
+The Building Inspector shall not issue a building permit for any project subject to this Section 3.5 unless: - i. the Board has approved a site plan therefor or allowed ninety calendar days (in the instance of a major site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or - ii. the Board has approved a site plan therefor or allowed sixty calendar days (in the instance of a minor site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or - iii.
+Administrative site plan approval has been granted or twenty-one calendar days have elapsed from the site plan submission date unless the applicant has requested an extension in writing. - B. Exemptions.
 The following shall be exempt from Site Plan Review under this Section 3.5: - 1.
-Single-family and two-family homes, including additions or enlargements; - 2.
+Single-family and two-family homes, including additions or enlargements and accessory structures. - 2.
 Residential subdivisions approved by the Board under the Medway Subdivision Rules and Regulations. - 3.
-Projects submitted to the PEDB under Section 8.5, Adult Retirement Community Planned Unit Development. - 4.
-Projects in which the only exterior change that is visible from a public or private way, requiring a building permit, pertains to: - a.
-Architectural barrier removal to comply with the Americans with Disabilities Act (ADA) or regulations of the Massachusetts Architectural Access Board (AAB); or - b.
-Installation of awnings, exterior siding, or roofing, or replacement of windows or doors.
+Projects in which the only exterior change that is visible from a public or private way, requiring a building permit, pertains to the removal of architectural barriers to comply with the Americans with Disabilities Act (ADA) or regulations of the Massachusetts Architectural Access Board (AAB).

-3.5.3.
-Procedures for Site Plan Review
+3.5.4 Procedures for Site Plan Review